 2. Secure financing

-As a new business, it may take you a couple of months to complete your first project and get paid.
+As a new business, it may take you a couple of months to complete your first project and receive payment.
 Meanwhile, you will have several financial obligations.
-You will need to pay for: a new business premise, purchase machinery and equipment, purchase or lease a vehicle, pay employees, get licenses, and purchase contractor business insurance.
+Moreover, you will need to pay for: a new business premise, purchase machinery and equipment, purchase or lease a vehicle, pay employees, get licenses, and purchase contractor business insurance.

-You should note that new businesses are often required to provide collateral to financial institutions before they can secure loans.
+- You should note that new businesses must provide collateral to financial institutions before they can secure loans.

 3. Obtain relevant permits and licenses

 Every contractor business needs to get the right business permits and licenses.
-Otherwise, you risk paying hefty fines and being closed down.
-It is important to note that different states have their own licensing requirements and procedures of obtaining them.
+Otherwise, you risk paying hefty fines and will need to close down.
+Consequently, it is important to note that different states have their own licensing requirements and procedures of obtaining them.

 Contractors Liability will cover third-party bodily injury, third-party property damage, personal injury, and advertising damages.
-Your insurer covers your legal requirements in case you are sued for libel or use of copyright material for advertising.
+Moreover, your insurer covers your legal requirements in case you are sued for libel or use of copyright material for advertising.